 The development of new IVF techniques for preventing it followed, and our policy and campaign work to promote change means that UK law now allows these techniques to be considered for use.

 At other times, we take an interdisciplinary approach from the start.
 The Hub, for example, is a specially designed space where researchers and other creative minds can collaborate.
 Its first project, exploring rest and busyness, is coming to an end after two years; it brought together social scientists, artists, humanities researchers, scientists, broadcasters, public engagement professionals and mental health experts.

 We can take the long view, while also acting flexibly

-Our income comes from our £18.3bn investment portfolio, which funds all the work we do.
+We have an £18.3bn investment portfolio, which funds all the work we do.
 This allows us to plan for the long-term, while having the independence to act flexibly and responsively.

 We've funded the Wellcome Trust Sanger Institute since 1993.
 It played a key role in the Human Genome Project, mapping 30% of the human DNA sequence as part of an international collaboration.
 Our backing kept the results public, which meant researchers could freely – and permanently – access the data.
 Today, the Wellcome Trust Sanger Institute continues to be a world leader in genome research.